Nikesh123-afk/How-to-Read-Research-Paper.-/README.md

 📘 How to Quickly Read a Research Paper for Students

-🎓 A significant number of freshers face problems while reading research papers or working on research projects.
-I'm also experiencing these difficulties.
-So, here’s a quick and practical guide to help make the research process easier.
+A significant number of freshers are facing problems while reading research papers or working on research, as I'm also facing difficulty in doing research.
+So, here is some quick guidance I'd like to share that makes the research easier.

-—

-🧭 Step-by-Step Guide

 ➤ 1.
 Look at the Title
-📌 The title gives you the main idea of the paper and often hints at its core result or contribution.
+• The title tells you what the paper is about and usually hints at the main result.

 ➤ 2.
 Read the Abstract
-📝 The abstract is a short summary (usually less than a page) that tells you:
+• The abstract is a summary of the whole paper (usually less than a page).
-• What the researchers studied
-• How they conducted the study (methods)
-• What they found (results)
-• Why those results matter
+• It tells you what the researchers studied, how they did the study (their method), what they found, and why those results are important.

 ➤ 3.
 Check the Introduction
-📖
-• First Paragraph: Understand the background and why this topic is important
+• First Paragraph: Read this to understand the background and why this topic is important.
-• Last Paragraph: Find out the main research problem or question the paper is addressing
+• Last Paragraph: Read this to see what problem the paper is trying to solve or what question it answers.

 ➤ 4.
 Skim the Results Section
-📊 Focus on bolded or highlighted headings to get the main findings
+• Just read the bold or highlighted headings in the results section.
-You don’t need to read every table or figure unless it’s directly useful
+• These headings tell you the main findings, without needing to read all the details.

 ➤ 5.
-Read the Final Paragraph of the Discussion or Conclusion
+Read the Last Paragraph of the Discussion or Conclusion
-💡 This part gives you:
-• The main takeaway
-• Why it’s important
-• What could be done in future research
+• This part explains the main takeaway, why it’s important, and what could be done next.

 —

-⚡ Quick Tips for Students

-✔ Use this method when:
-• You need to review multiple papers quickly
-• You want to decide if a paper is worth reading fully
-• You’re preparing for assignments, projects, or presentations
+💡 Quick Tips:
+• This method helps you decide if you want to read the whole paper later.
+• Use it when you have to look at lots of papers for assignments or projects.

-📎 Always cite the paper if you use its information, including ideas, data, or results.
+• Always mention (cite) the paper if you use its information.

-—